FANzhaoxin666/zhaoxin-team/_members/b_wangpan.md

 ---

 Pan.Wang is currently an algorithm developer of Zhaoxin team.
-He is a Phd student at University of Pittsburgh, and deeply cooperates with Zhaoxin team
+He is a Phd student at University of Pittsburgh, and deeply collaborates with Zhaoxin team